gutucristian/gutucristian.github.io/about.md

 title: About
 permalink: /about/
 ---
-My name is Cristian Gutu and I am a Computer Science major at the University of Connecticut.
-Currently, I am learning more about machine learning and data science in general.
+Hey there, thanks for vising my blog!
+My name is Cristian Gutu and I am a junior at the University of Connecticut majoring in Computer Science.
+Currently, I am learning more about C programming and practicing to get better at algorithms and data structures!
+I also enjoy skate skiing in the winter, running in the summer, and calisthenics all year round :)

 ### More Information

-See my [resume](https://drive.google.com/file/d/1zTtX78W6idnaLayCVXPoTKGcfsNcH1DL/view?usp=sharing) to learn more about my work and what I did in the past.
+Check out my [resume](https://drive.google.com/file/d/1zTtX78W6idnaLayCVXPoTKGcfsNcH1DL/view?usp=sharing) to learn more about me.

 ### Contact me